It’s November, so let’s talk all things Turkey and topaz jewelry. (We’re referring to the country, not the bird.)

 Stay True to You

 Some of us are a little more conservative while some of us like to explore styles and fashions more often.
 No matter the case, it is important to stay true to your personality.
 Maybe one to two rings are all you need but perhaps another day you’re feeling that bohemian vibe where you want to pile on every finger.
 Change to: Don’t worry, the stackable rings are here to support whichever look you’re feeling.

 Established in 1996, Uneek Fine Jewelry has emerged as an unparalleled standard in fine diamond jewelry.
 The reasons will be evident once you see and experience the extraordinary detail, intricate workmanship and breathtaking designs in their extensive bridal, color and fashion collections.

 The only thing hotter than the temperature in the Las Vegas desert were the new styles that debuted at the recently held jewelry shows!
 JCK LUXURY, JCK Las Vegas, and the Couture jewelry show were held at overlapping times between June 2–8 in Sin City, where some of the most significant jewelry in North America debuted to the trade.
 By fall, shoppers will be finding these pieces in stores.
 What can you expect to see?
-Here’s a peek at three looks you’re bound to love.
+Here’s a peek at three looks that are sure to be the next popular jewelry trends.

 Convertible styles—pieces that transform to wear in multiple ways—were the most widely seen looks at the shows.
 Think two bracelets that unite to form a necklace, or a long necklace that can be worn as a lariat or belt.